Our review articles earn a small amount of revenue from product purchases made through affiliate links

 • weight

-The moment you stand on your shoes, the weight is in between, giving you a sense of security you don't have with other shoes.
-A voluminous sole, air mesh upper for a high fit, and plastic heel cup hold.
-These are the factors that give us this sense of security.
-The toes are thick rock guards, and the upper sides are reinforced with polyurethane reinforced fabric, making it extremely rugged overall.
-The appeal of these shoes is that they provide a high sense of security and durability when worn on rocky trails.
-If you don't feel stable after wearing these shoes, you're at a loss.
+The moment you put on the shoes and stand up, the weight of the shoes gives you a sense of security that you won't find in other shoes.
+The voluminous sole, the excellent fit thanks to the air mesh upper, and the secure hold of the plastic heel cup are all factors that give you this sense of security.
+The toe has a thick rock guard, and the sides of the upper are reinforced with polyurethane-reinforced fabric, giving the overall shoe a very rugged feel.
+The appeal of these shoes is that they provide a high level of security even on rocky trails and are highly durable.
+If you don't feel stable when wearing these shoes, then there's nothing else to be desired

-Compared to other shoes, it is heavier in weight, but as soon as I start running, I don't feel that heavy, perhaps thanks to the resilience of the midsole.
-The cushion is thick enough.
-It's not as fluffy as Speed Goat 3, but it gives a firm and firm impression.
-You can keep your speed stable on the descent.
+Although it is heavier than other shoes, once you start running, it doesn't feel that heavy, perhaps due to the good weight balance or the rebound of the midsole.
+The cushioning is thick and sufficient.
+It's not as fluffy as the Speedgoat 3, but it feels firm and sturdy.
+You can maintain a stable speed on downhill slopes

 • Overall good balance